Viewing as Array or DataFrame

 %.2f, the presentation of the data will change to showing 2 digits after dot.
 See Python documentation for details.

 Data View is a tool window, and as such, it inherits all the behaviors that are common to all the tool windows.
-Refer to the section Working with Tool Windows to learn more.
+Refer to the section Tool windows to learn more.